Andre Chabot: 2025 municipal election

-Chabot was re-elected to represent Ward 10 in the 2025 election, against 3 other candidates, with a 55% vote.
+Chabot was re-elected to represent Ward 10 in the 2025 election, against 3 other candidates, with a 55% vote under the Communities First banner.

 Political career

 In 2006, Chabot opposed the change to the Bad Behaviour bylaw that would have added spitting as an offence in addition to public urination and defecation.

 In 2007, he pushed for a bylaw to allow ashtrays at entry points into public buildings in an effort to avoid garbage created by discarded butts.

 In 2011, Chabot introduced the conversion of diesel buses to natural gas, which included building a facility to store and refuel that fleet.

 In 2013, Chabot introduced the motion for a 17th Avenue/International Avenue area redevelopment plan.

 He also initiated the development of East regional context study and Belvedere area structure plan.

-In 2024, Chabot voted against citywide blanket rezoning in Calgary.
+In 2024, Chabot voted against upzoning Calgary to permit duplexes, rowhouses and fourplexes on lots previously zoned exclusively for single-family detached housing.
 Chabot said the proposal intended to alleviate the housing shortage without selecting appropriate areas that target access to transit and other services in Calgary was "the worst decision that this council, any council I've ever sat on, has ever made."
+In 2026, Chabot led the successful effort to repeal the upzoning.